Skip to content

 • Linking smart devices and automating your home

-• Having multiple users stream HD, 4K and 8K content across multiple devices
+• Having multiple users stream HD, 4K resolution content across multiple devices

-• Engaging in real-time MMORPG games or other gaming experiences like VR and AR for console, mobile and PC
+• Engaging in real-time MMORPG games in addition to other gaming experiences like VR and AR for console, mobile and PC

 • Hosting and playing multiple gaming sessions simultaneously across PCs, consoles and other gaming devices

-• Playing competitive, fast-paced online games for quick, real-time responsiveness
+• Playing competitive, fast-paced online games with quick, real-time responsiveness

 • Quickly downloading large game files and version updates